 Documentation completeness

 Incomplete receipts are the most common cause of claim delays.
-When information is missing, the administrator requests clarification, which adds days to the process.
+When information is missing, the administrator requests clarification, which adds time to the process.

 - Provider name: The clinic, pharmacy, or practitioner